canonical/lxd/doc/howto/network_bridge_resolved.md

 ## Make the `resolved` configuration persistent

+There are two approaches to automating `systemd-resolved` configuration to ensure that it persists when the LXD bridge network is re-created.
+Use only one of these approaches, described below.

+The first approach is recommended because it is more resilient.
+It applies your desired configuration whenever your system is rebooted, _and_ whenever the LXD bridge network is re-created outside of a system reboot.
+For example, updating and restarting LXD can occasionally cause its bridge network to be re-created.

+If you are unable to use the recommended approach, the alternative approach can be used.
+The alternative approach applies your desired configuration only when your system is rebooted.
+If LXD re-creates its bridge network outside of a system reboot, you must reapply the configuration manually.

-### Solution "A"
+### Recommended approach

-You can automate the `systemd-resolved` DNS configuration, so that it is applied on system start and takes effect when LXD creates the network interface.
+#### Create a `systemd` network file

-To do so, create a `systemd` network file named `/etc/systemd/network/<network_bridge>.network` with the following content:
+Create a `systemd` network file named `/etc/systemd/network/<network_bridge>.network` with the following content:

 ```
 [Match]